iFallUpHill/boba/README.md

 # boba
-A lightweight, modular CSS framework.
+A lightweight, modular, CSS-only design framework.

 To build from source: